|

 it witnessed by their friends and her customers.

-It was known that she had suffered a miscarriage 10 days before the crime,
+It was known that she had suffered a miscarriage in 1955, after David had

-after Blakely had punched her in the stomach and it is at least probable that
+punched her in the stomach and it is at least probable that this would have

-Her crime was at least somewhat understandable, unlike those who rape and murder
+Her crime was at least somewhat understandable, unlike those who, for instance,

 She showed remorse and willingness to accept responsibility for her crime,